Buyer Fit Snapshot

 Specifications buyers should check before ordering

-If you want custom poly bags with euro hole wholesale that actually perform, start with the specs.
+If you want Custom Poly Bags with euro hole wholesale that actually perform, start with the specs.
 Not the artwork.
 Not the logo placement.
 The specs.
 I’ve seen too many buyers send a pretty reference image and then act surprised when the factory asks for thickness, dimensions, seal style, and print area.
-That information is not optional.
-It is the order.
-A decent supplier in Dongguan or Yiwu will ask for those details before they even touch the quote sheet.
+That information tells engineers whether they need to switch from a standard 1.2-mil LDPE to a compound like 2-mil linear low-density polyethylene (LLDPE) or a laminated PET/PE structure that resists punctures from metal hardware.

 Pricing and MOQ for custom poly bags with euro hole wholesale